wp-plugins/app-store-assistant/readme.txt

 == Upgrade Notice ==

 In Version 5.0 the shortcodes appStore_IDsearch and ios_asaf_atomfeed have been deprecated.
 The functionality of appStore_IDsearch has been moved to the Settings page.
 You should change the shortcode from ios_asaf_atomfeed to *asaf_atomfeed*.

+In Version 5.6 the Cacheing system has been replaced.
+It is recommended that you clear the caches before upgrading.

 == Note ==